tc39/proposal-record-tuple/README.md

 At runtime, if a non-value type is placed inside a `Record` or `Tuple`, it is a `TypeError`.
 This means that a `Record` or `Tuple` expression can only contain value types.

-At runtime, attempting to create a `Record` with a key that is not a `string` is a `TypeError`.
+At runtime, attempting to create a `Record` with a key that is not a `string` or `symbol` is a `TypeError`.

 At runtime, it is a `TypeError` to add a value to a `Record` or `Tuple` of any type except the following: `Record`, `Tuple`, `string`, `number`, `symbol`, `boolean`, `bigint`, `undefined`, or `null`.

 # Equality

-Instances of `Record` and `Tuple` are immutable, so their equality works like that of other immutable JS values like `boolean` and `string` instances:
+Instances of `Record` and `Tuple` are deeply immutable, so their equality works like that of other JS primitive value types like `boolean` and `string` instances:

 ```js
 assert(#{ a: 1 } === #{ a: 1 });